chibanti/mystico-deep-purple-vscode-theme/README.md

-# Mystico theme
+# Mystico - Deep Purple theme

-This is the mystico theme for [Visual Studio Code](http://code.visualstudio.com).
+This is the mystico Deep Purple theme for [Visual Studio Code](http://code.visualstudio.com).

 A dark theme for Visual Studio in purple/blue scale.